Fra-Sala/Project_PCSC/README.md

 2) As specified from command line: the user can run the executable specifying from command line all the required parameters.
 A format for the call would be:
 				   ./Project_PCSC method "f(t,y)" t0 tf y0 h steps/stages tol nmax
 				   where method is an integer from 1 to 6 as listes above, steps/stages are required only for method 2,4,5,6, tol and nmax can be omitted.
+Note the quotation marks on f(t, y).

 3) As specified from file: the user can run the executable as follows:
-				./Project_PCSC file "name_of_file.txt" , where name_of_file.txt is a text file formatted as follows:
+				./Project_PCSC file "name_of_file.txt", where
+				name_of_file.txt is a text file formatted as follows:

 				--------- in "name_of_file.txt" --------------
 				method f(t,y) t0 tf y0 h steps/stages tol nmax